jacopok/notes/README.md

 Here are the notes I am taking during the lectures of the degree in [Astrophysics and Cosmology](http://astrophysics-and-cosmology.dfa.unipd.it/) at the university of Padua (in the theoretical curriculum).

+Also, one can find some notes for other courses (quantum optics, astronomy) and projects I did in this period, these are generally of lower quality than the ones for the main degree.

 They are divided by semester and class: the current semester folder is `ap_third_semester`, containing notes for:
 * [Astrostatistics and Cosmology](https://en.didattica.unipd.it/off/2019/LM/SC/SC2490/000ZZ/SCP8082722/N0):
 * [Compact Object Astrophysics](https://en.didattica.unipd.it/off/2019/LM/SC/SC2490/001PD/SCP9086349/N0):